General Concepts

 015a_Pattern_RecordContributor_Actor_p

-The same pattern is applied to a record instance linked to an artefact (E22_Human-Made_Object).
+The same pattern is applied to a record instance linked to an artefact (E22_Human-Made_Object

 015b_Pattern_RecordContributor_Artefact_p

-This topic is discussed in Issue #34
+Related Github Issue This topic is discussed in Issue #34 |

-As CHIN has not yet determined how to document updates of information (something that will be developed later on), the creation date currently stands for the last modified version of the record.
+💡 Example: In Artist in Canada, the record of Jean Paul Riopelle indicates that the information comes from the National Gallery of Canada and was created on 1985.03.13 and last modified on 2017.06.05.
+As CHIN has not yet determined how to document updates of information (something that will be developed later on), the creation date currently stands for the last modified version of the record. |

 016_Example_ProvenanceNGCRiopelle_p